Kirkpatrick's Four-Level Training Evaluation Model

 This is where Kirkpatrick's Four-Level Training Evaluation Model can help you objectively analyze the effectiveness and impact of your training, so that you can improve it in the future.

-In this article, we'll look at each of the Kirkpatrick four levels, and we'll examine how you can apply the model to evaluate training.
-We'll also look at some of the situations where the model may not be useful.
+In this article, we'll look at each of the four levels of the Kirkpatrick model, and we'll examine how you can apply the model to evaluate training.
+We'll also look at some of the situations where it may not be useful.

 The Four Levels